2-Day Trip to Athens Greece | Best Sites & Activities

 • Hotel St George Lycabettus, with beautiful views of Athens and the Acropolis

 • Kolonaki is the posh area of Athens for premier luxury shopping, pricey restaurants, and very expensive boutiques and art galleries.
-Celebrities, old Athenians, new-rich, and wannabe rich all mixed together along with art galleries, super expensive delis, and very high-end shopping.
+Celebrities, old Athenians, new rich, and the wannabe rich all mix along with art galleries, super expensive delis, and very high-end shopping.

 Kolonaki in Athens